openwsn-berkeley/openwsn-fw/projects/scum/README.md

 Test
 -------------------------------------------------------------------------------
-With those changes, you should be able to have one OpenMote acting as dagroot (set through OV), one SCuM acting as a child of dagroot.
+With those changes, you should be able to have one OpenMote acting as PAN coordinator (set through OV), one SCuM acting as a child of PAN coordinator.
 They are communicating on channel 11 with 6TiSCH protocol.
 When receiving the DAO from SCuM, you should be able to ping SCuM.